mhf93/imgplyr/README.md

 ### Kuleshov Mode
 The screen is split into two side-by-side panels.
 Each advance updates **one panel at a time**, alternating left and right.
 The gap between panels is adjustable via the Scale panel.

-> Not available when a gradient or image background is active.
+> Not available when a gradient or image background, any Effect, or any Transition is active.

 ### Two Images Classic
 The same two-panel layout as Kuleshov Mode, but **both panels update at the same time** on every advance.

-> Not available when a gradient or image background is active.
+> Not available when a gradient or image background, any Effect, or any Transition is active.

 ### Collage Mode
 Images accumulate on screen at random positions, layered on top of each other.
 The first image each session is placed centred.
 Up to 50 tiles can be visible at once — once the limit is reached, the oldest tile is removed as each new one arrives.

-> Not available when a gradient or image background is active.
+> Not available when a gradient or image background, any Effect, or any Transition is active.

 ### Screensaver Mode
 The current image drifts around the window and bounces off the edges, DVD-style.
 Each advance loads the next image in the queue and continues from the same position and direction the previous image was moving.